jefflessard/tvheadend-documentation/development/architecture/02-High-Level-Architecture.md

 - **Event-driven processing**: Asynchronous event handling with timer-based and message-based coordination
 - **Configuration as code**: All configuration objects inherit from a common base (idnode) enabling automatic API generation and persistence

 The system is built around a central event loop with multiple specialized threads handling different aspects of operation (input processing, timer management, logging, HTTP serving, etc.).
-Synchronization is primarily managed through a global lock with additional per-subsystem locks for performance-critical paths.
+Synchronization is managed through various locking mechanisms including per-subsystem locks for performance-critical paths.

 ### 2.2 Architecture Diagram